Karen Secord, Manager

 Rebecca McCaffrey, Youth Skills Development Coordinator

 Rebecca has always had a passion for cooking, eating, and helping others access healthy meals and build food skills.
-Her background is in counselling, with a primary focus on helping marginalized youth overcome life challenges such as physical and intellectual disabilities, mental health disorders, addictions, criminal justice involvement, unemployment, poverty, and social exclusion.
+Her background is in counselling, with a primary focus on helping marginalized youth overcome life challenges.
 She has supported youth to realize their potential, build life skills, and access the resources in their communities that will help them thrive as productive and valued members of society.
 At PFC, Rebecca works with youth involved at the Youth Now Farm, helping them to build life skills while obtaining and maintaining suitable employment during and after a farm-based internship.

 Elle Crevits, Growing Futures Social Enterprise Coordinator

 Elle comes from a farm in southwestern Ontario where she learned from a young age the importance of working hard and eating well.
-She move to Kitchener Waterloo and took business and Peace and Conflict studies at University of Waterloo.
-It was in Kitchener that Elle first discovered her passion for food, business, and social enterprise starting a small social enterprise, Food Not Waste, to reduce food waste and hunger in the community.
-Now here in Ottawa Elle runs a small side business teaching people how to cook and ferment from her home and is excited to use her combined passion for food and business at the Parkdale Food Centre.
+It was in Kitchener, studying Peace and Conflict at the University of Waterloo, that Elle first discovered her passion for food, business, and social enterprise.
+She started a small social enterprise, Food Not Waste, to reduce food waste and hunger in the community.
+Now in Ottawa Elle runs a small side business teaching people how to cook and ferment from her home and is excited to use her combined passion for food and business at the Parkdale Food Centre